 Communication happens all day long.
 We talk at home, at school, at work, out and about and in the community.
-How does this look for an Augmentative and Alternative Communication (AAC) user?
+How does this look for someone using Augmentative and Alternative Communication (AAC)?
 Do they have a way to communicate in all situations?

 Sadly, the reality is that often an AAC user does not have the necessary supports in place to be able to use their AAC system in different environments.